MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature update

 - **Enhanced security mode improvements.** Enhanced security mode now supports WebAssembly for macOS x64 and Linux x64.
-Additional cross-platform (ARM64) support is expected in the future.
+More cross-platform (ARM64) support is expected in the future.
 For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

 - **New policy to clear IE mode data on browser exit.** The [InternetExplorerModeClearDataOnExitEnabled](/deployedge/microsoft-edge-policies#internetexplorermodecleardataonexitenabled) policy controls whether browsing history is deleted from Internet Explorer and Internet Explorer mode every time Microsoft Edge is closed.
 Users can also configure this setting in the 'Clear browsing data for Internet Explorer' option in the Privacy, search, and services menu of Settings (*edge://settings/privacy*).